Wierzbowsky/YAMAHA_RAM_2MB/readme.txt

 It is strongly advised to test the newly-assembled RAM expansion with TESTMAP, TESTRAM and MEMTEST utilities after installation.
 There should be no errors beside the one described above (for 1MB configuration).

+IMPORTANT!
+The commercial usage of this project is not allowed without the permission of the author!